 Once notified of your acceptance, there is a non-refundable fee of $500 (USD) to hold your space in the program due within four weeks of admission.

 For inquiries about program eligibility, please contact Stacy Ingber at [email protected].

 The CPD Summer Institute in Public Diplomacy is geared toward mid-career professionals posted in government agencies, including foreign affairs, defense and homeland security; intelligence agencies; non-governmental organizations; international organizations; private-sector companies; and others whose work would benefit from learning more about this vital field.
 In addition to innovative instruction, the program provides a setting for mid-career professionals to exercise their evaluation and decision-making skills in a group of their peers and to contribute their own ideas and perspectives.

-Past participants have included individuals from the United States Department of State, United Nations, the World Bank, Korea Foundation, and the Ministry of Foreign Affairs of the Netherlands, India, Israel, China, Japan, Mexico, Qatar, Tunisia, UK, United Arab Emirates, and South Africa.
+Past participants have included individuals from the United States Department of State, United Nations, the European Union, the World Bank, Korea Foundation, and the Ministry of Foreign Affairs of Australia, Denmark, the Netherlands, India, Israel, China, Japan, Korea, Mexico, Qatar, Tunisia, Ukraine, UK, United Arab Emirates, and South Africa.
 For a list of all participants, please click here.